-Rick Steves, one of the main supporters of the language network Verbalisti, has just published a new video about England’s maritime capital.
+Rick Steves, one of the main supporters of the Verbalists Language Network, has just published a new video about England’s maritime capital.

 Visitors come to Greenwich for all things salty, including the Cutty Sark clipper ship, the area’s premier attraction.
 The town is synonymous with timekeeping and astronomy, and at the Royal Observatory Greenwich, you can learn how those pursuits relate to seafaring.